TeamIngrid/ProjectMem/docs/examples/vehicle.md

 **Please note:** at the current pace of 100 miles per day, you will hit you first oil change in about 2 months.
 But perhaps you don't drive 100 miles per day and only done 100 miles this one time.
 No problem, just keep adding events to the item, Memseer will recalculate your daily average as more information arrives.

-Lets say few days gone by, we can add new event with current milage, let's click on "+ event"
+Lets say few days gone by, we can add new event with current mileage, let's click on "+ event"

 ![](../../assets/images/examples/vehicle/add_quick_event.png)